KernalPenguino/KernalPenguino.github.io/README.md

 # TheSheepster.github.io
-A website to showcase my projects here on https://github.com/TheSheepster
+https://TheSheepster.github.io is A website to showcase my projects here on https://github.com/TheSheepster